 Think about the right mail approach for your primary:

 Bold, colorful mail, governmental style letters, handwritten postcards, and testimonials are just some of the creative and messaging options available to you.
+The right images targeted to the right voter can help make a real connection.
+Using testimonials can drive that message home even further.
 For direct mail campaigns, the options are nearly endless.

 Don’t automatically count out younger voters:

 You may think that young voters don’t read their mail, but even voters under thirty still get a lot of bills in the mail, and you may not be able to solely deliver your message through digital advertisements to them.
-Depending on your broadcast buy your television ads may never reach that audience either.
+Depending on your broadcast, your television ads buys may never reach that audience either.

 You must knock on doors